Warrant issued for Alec Baldwin’s phone in ‘Rust’ investigation - NewsBreak

 Baldwin was holding a revolver during rehearsal when it fired.
 He has maintained that it was cinematographer Halyna Hutchins herself who asked him to point the gun just off camera and toward her armpit before it went off.
 Director Joel Souza also was wounded in the shooting on the Bonanza Creek Ranch film set near Santa Fe.

 Baldwin has said that at Hutchins’ direction he pulled the hammer back and that it fired when he let go.
-He has said he didn’t know the gun contained a live round.Alec Baldwin shares message defending ‘Rust’ conditions
+He has said he didn’t know the gun contained a live round.Judge OKs regulators’ subpoena for ‘Rust’ assistant director

 Investigators have described “some complacency” in how weapons were handled on the set of the Western “Rust.”
 They have yet to file any charges and have been working to determine where the live rounds found on set might have come from.